What Makes an Adhesive Tape Stick and Stay Stuck

 The dissolved acrylates bond with one another, form long chains of molecules and become “sticky“ as a result.
 The emulsifiers remain in the adhesive film, but no longer serve any purpose.
 The manufacturing of a dispersion adhesive tape is typically a fast, simplified process.

 A more exclusive group of adhesive tapes is manufactured using a solid-based adhesive containing pure acrylate.
-A slower, more labour intensive manufacturing process than that required for acrylate dispersion adhesives.
-This type of acrylic tape, due to its robustness has for decades now been utilised in the aeronautical and automobile industries.
+The manufacturing process is slower and more labour intensive than that required for acrylate dispersion adhesives.
+This type of acrylic tape, due to its robustness, has been utilised in the aeronautical and automobile industries for decades.

 The Key differences between the two types of adhesive tape (Dispersion and Solid Acrylate) is the omission of the need for additional Resins when the tapes are manufactured in the Solid Acrylic adhesive process.
 In doing so the adhesive tape is at much less a risk of failing when exposed to higher / lower temperatures and humidity, impact of water and slippage/ loss of adhesion over time.